 1.P: Frontend App

 Build an Application that solves a problem you have using React, HTML and CSS.
 We will not be able to persist data in database until Module 2, but there are still many useful apps we can build.
-If you want to try to create an Application with a rudimentary database please look at HTML's localStorage where we can manage JSON within our React Application.
+If you want to try to create an Application with a rudimentary database please look at HTML's where we can manage JSON within our React Application.

 This project must be a Frontend React Application that utilises React, HTML and CSS.